 When must a Compliance Officer be appointed?

 German law does not impose a general statutory duty to appoint a compliance officer for all companies, but the duty arises indirectly.
 Under § 130 OWiG, management must take all reasonable supervisory measures to prevent regulatory breaches; for medium and large enterprises, courts and authorities expect this to take the form of a structured compliance management system with a designated responsible person.
 The Federal Court of Justice confirmed in its 2017 ruling (BGH, 09.05.2017, 1 StR 265/16) that an established compliance system can reduce corporate fines significantly.
-Sector-specific norms create explicit duties: § 25h KWG for banks, § 80 WpHG for investment firms, § 4d FinDAG for BaFin-supervised entities, and Art.
-26 of the EU AI Act for providers of high-risk AI systems from 02 August 2026.
-The qualification expected is a law, business or audit degree with three to five years of practical compliance work and current training in the relevant sector.
+Sector-specific norms create explicit duties: § 25a Abs.
+1 sentence 3 no. 3 letter c KWG requires institutions to run an independent compliance function, which MaRisk AT 4.4.2 spells out; § 80 WpHG binds investment firms to the same organisational duties; and from 02 August 2026 the EU AI Act obliges providers of high-risk AI systems under Art.
+16 and deployers under Art.
+26. The qualification expected is a law, business or audit degree with three to five years of practical compliance work and current training in the relevant sector.
 For mid-sized companies an external compliance officer is the typical solution to obtain independence and avoid conflicts with operational duties.

 • From 50 employees: mandatory internal whistleblower channel under § 12 HinSchG.